MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

 </small>

-Here's a function that accepts the arguments above, generates the images and returns a `srcset` attribute string listing all the available variants.
+Here's a function that accepts the arguments listed above, generates the image variants and returns a `srcset` attribute string listing all the available variants.
 See below for more explanations.

 ```php
 /**